OGGM/hacktoberfest-2019/README.md

 ## What's the agenda?

-**Before the actual hackathon**, we will have a short (~ 1-2 hours) meeting to discuss about open-source and github (a very short tutorial!) and mostly to prepare our projects: who will work on what, etc.
+**A couple of days before the actual hackathon**, we will have a short (~ 1-2 hours) meeting to discuss about open-source and github (a very short tutorial!) and spend time preparing our projects: who will work on what, etc.

 **On hack day**, we meet at 08:00 for breakfast.
 In the morning, we code.
 In the afternoon, we code.
 At the end of the afternoon, we have beers, a short "show and tell", and we order pizzas.